Call us

 Europe in the World

-The Europe in the World (EiW) Programme scrutinises the impact of a changing international system on Europe and probes how the EU and its member states can leverage their untapped potential to advance their interests and values on a regional and global level.
-It thus examines the EU’s relations with major powers, such as the United States, China, and Russia, and how Europe can contribute to a rules-based global order.
+The Europe in the World (EiW) Programme scrutinises the impact of a changing international system on Europe and probes how the EU and its member states can advance their interests and values on a regional and global level.
+It examines the EU’s relations with both major and middle powers around the world, and how Europe can continue to contribute to a rules-based global order.
 Secondly, the Programme focuses on the role of the EU in fostering reform, resilience and stability in neighbouring regions and looks closely at developments in Turkey and Ukraine, among other countries.
-Thirdly, the Programme examines how the EU can strengthen its security in the face of terrorism, violent extremism, as well as hybrid and cyber threats.
-It also seeks to advance the debate on Europe’s defence policy.
+Thirdly, the Programme examines and seeks to advance the development of Europe’s security and defence policy.

 Publications